eea/gemet/docs/overview/source/views.rst

 * **SuperGroupView**
     Extends the ConceptView and presents the details of a specific SuperGroup.
 It presents the definition, the groups that are included in this SuperGroup and the available translations.

-* **PaginatorView**
-    A helper view, that paginates the concepts of the site.
-Can filter by the first letter of the concept.

-* **ThemeConceptsView**
-    Extends the PaginatorView, for presenting the concepts that are included in a specific Theme.

-* **AlphabeticView**
-    Extends the PaginatorView and presents a list of concepts in alphabetic order.

 * **GemetRelationsView**
     A view, that presents the existing relations between concepts and the type of the relationship.